Call us today to schedule a visit: 407-767-2477

 Vaccinations

-At this visit, your child is scheduled to receive the DTaP, Hib and MMR immunizations
+At this visit, your child is scheduled to receive the DTaP and Hib immunizations.

 To see information on Acetaminophen (Tylenol) dosage, click here.
 Remember to always dose based on the weight of your child.

-• Your child should be sleeping in their own bed and through the night.
-If not, review our sleep handouts.
+• Your child should be sleeping in her own bed and through the night.

 • Bedtime should be enforced after a familiar routine is complete.

-• Once your child is put to bed, he should not be allowed out of his bed or room.
+• Once your child is put to bed, she should not be allowed out of his bed or room.
+Toddlers should not be allowed to roam the house without supervision.

 • A daily routine is very helpful for a toddler.
 A regular bedtime is also important and toddlers still need a nap at least once a day